-Melanie Flores, Canada
+Melanie Flores, Ontario

 Melanie Flores has always loved words and the magic they can create.
 Reading and reciting poetry from an early age, Melanie’s passion for the written word persisted, even as she engaged in a lengthy career in business publishing with Thomson Reuters.
 Since starting her communications business, Melanie has worked as a proofreader, editor and writer.
 Her personal writing has garnered several awards, including first place in a national poetry competition in 2017, and her short stories and poems have appeared in anthologies and journals.
 Besides writing, Melanie loves gourmet cooking, traveling, and spending time with her family.

 As a Story Terrace writer, Melanie interviews customers and turns their life stories into books.
 Get to know her better by reading her autobiographical anecdote below.